Barack Obama "Joker" poster: Media coverage

 The image went largely unnoticed until an unknown person began placing posters of the image, with the added label "socialism," throughout downtown Los Angeles, California.
 In April 2009, Bedlam magazine became the first media outlet to report on Obama "Joker" signs being spotted in Los Angeles.
-During the summer months, Obama "Joker" posters were distributed in Florida and Atlanta, Georgia.
+During the summer months, Obama "Joker" posters were distributed in Florida, Hawaii, and Minnesota.
 In August 2009, the posters became a viral phenomenon online.
 The poster quickly became the center of an international "media typhoon" widely covered by news outlets such as CNN, Fox News, and the Drudge Report.

 Media coverage ranged from praise for the image's artistic value to critics labeling the poster racist.
 Culture critic Philip Kennicott of The Washington Post described the poster as a "subtly coded, highly effective racial and political argument".
 Thomas Lifson, editor of The American Thinker, described it as "open mockery of Barack Obama, as disillusionment sets in with the man", and The First Post suggested the image marked "a turning of the tide of public opinion against a president who promised so much".
 Film critic Peter Bradshaw of The Guardian described the poster as "the single most chilling—and brilliant—piece of poisonous political propaganda I think I have ever seen."